Wisconsin tourism industry scrambling to adjust to heavy financial losses due to COVID-19

-Despite a record-setting year for Wisconsin tourism in 2019, the industry was scrambling to adjust to the shock of coronavirus while hoping the Memorial Day weekend can start a comeback to mitigate millions of dollars in losses.
+Despite a record-setting year for Wisconsin tourism in 2019, the industry is now scrambling to adjust to the shock of coronavirus while hoping the Memorial Day weekend can start a comeback to mitigate millions of dollars in losses.

-The state Supreme Court ruling that tossed the statewide stay-at-home extension, due to expire May 26, resulted in hope and uncertainty as the crucial traditional start of summer approached.
+The state Supreme Court ruling that tossed the statewide stay-at-home extension, due to expire May 26, has resulted in hope and uncertainty as the crucial traditional start of summer approaches.
 A patchwork of local rules and lingering reluctance to embrace usual activities could put a damper on things.

+Even before the latest development, the city of Milwaukee has pegged its losses at $47 million and Dane County at $32.5 million due to event cancellations.

 Wisconsin Department of Tourism Secretary Sara Meaney said the economic impact of 2019 was “a record setting year, and the largest year for Wisconsin in at least a decade” and higher than the national average.